 If you decided upon a bachelor assignment you need to start the bachelor assignment registration procedure, to request approval for your bachelor assignment.
 Start the registration procedure in Mobility Online and follow the instructions mentioned in the AT checklist.
 This way, you will ask the board of examiners to approve your bachelor assignment.

-After you finished the application in Mobility Online, your bachelor assignment will be discussed by the board of examiners.
-After the meeting of the board of examiners you will receive a letter/e-mail stating whether your bachelor assignment has been approved of and who the external examiner in your bachelor assignment committee will be.
-After you have received approval from the board of examiners you are allowed to start your bachelor assignment.
+After you finished the application in Mobility Online, your bachelor assignment will be discussed by the Examination Board.
+After the meeting of the Examination Board, you will receive a letter/e-mail stating whether your bachelor assignment has been approved of and who the external examiner in your bachelor assignment committee will be.
+After you have received approval from the Examination Board you are allowed to start your bachelor assignment.

 More information on the bachelor assignment, and the way it will be assessed, can be found below.

 When you have nearly finished all your AT courses, you can apply for your bachelor exam.
 This is done by filling in the ‘application form for the bachelor exam’ which can be found on the same website as the other forms.
-Hand in the form at BOZ-AT (Citadel H332) addressed to the board of examiners AT.
-Your application will be discussed during the next meeting of the board of examiners, if you meet all the requirements they will declare that you passed your bachelor exam, and you will be invited for the next bachelor graduation ceremony.
+Hand in the form at BOZ-AT (Citadel H332) addressed to the Examination Board of AT.
+Your application will be discussed during the next meeting of the Examination Board, if you meet all the requirements they will declare that you passed your bachelor exam, and you will be invited for the next bachelor graduation ceremony.